Zyfurr/Zyfurr.github.io/index.md

 ### Accessing Jupyter notebooks
 1. Now that your FPGA board is booted up and running PYNQ you can navigate to [http://192.168.3.1/lab](http://192.168.3.1/lab) to open Jupyter notebooks.
-2. You shold be prompted for a password if everything is connected correctly.
+2. You should be prompted for a password if everything is connected correctly.
 The password is "xilinx".
 3. You should now be greeted with the homepage of Jupyter.
 You can take some time and read through the different beginner resource folders located in the home directory.
 Once ready you can move on to the next step.

-### Implementing Your Hardware Design Through Jupyter notebooks
+### Implementing Your Hardware Design Through Jupyter Notebooks

 {: .hint-title}
 > - **PYNQ Overlay:** An overlay in the PYNQ framework is just another way of saying bitstream.
 When you are defining your overlay you are simply telling PYNQ what file needs to be used to program your FPGA with your hardware design.